elegantchaos/SwiftBSA/README.md

 ## Here Be Dragons

-This is an early version, and it currently only supports extracting a `.bsa` file to a directory.
+This is an early version, and it currently only supports extracting a `.bsa` file to a directory, and packing a directory to a compressed archive.

-More coming eventually.
+Right now it's just a library and some tests.

+The next step will be to add a command line tool target, but I envisage it mostly being used as a library, linked to by other tools.

+## Why?

+This is part of a [larger tools project](https://github.com/elegantchaos/SkyrimFileFormat).

+### Why Swift?

+It's what I use for the day job, has decent cross platform support, and I needed an excuse to mess around with some binary streaming and async/await things.

+### Why Cross Platform?

+1. Although I play Skyrim on a PC, I do most of my coding work on a Mac.
+2. OpenMW supports Windows/MacOS/Linux.
+At some point I'd like to extend this tool and the other things I'm working on to support OpenMW.

 ## Useful Info